-- That the Regulations given by the Grand Royal Arch Chapter for the guidance of "private Chapters" shall be strictly observed & acted upon in our Chapter. - That no Brother shall be exalted in this Chapter for a less sum than two Guineas, not including the Registering Fee to the Grand Chapter. - That the quarterly subscriptions of such Companions as may not 3rdbe members of our Master Mason's Lodge but of the Chapter be four shillings, and the quarterly subscriptions of members of the Masters Lodge be two shillings.
+- That the Regulations given by the Grand Royal Arch Chapter for the guidance of "private Chapters" shall be strictly observed & acted upon in our Chapter. - That no Brother shall be exalted in this Chapter for a less sum 2ndthan two Guineas, not including the Registering Fee to the Grand Chapter. - That the quarterly subscriptions of such Companions as may not be members of our Master Mason's Lodge but of the Chapter be four shillings, and the quarterly subscriptions of members of the Masters Lodge be two shillings.

-1 This date I owe, as so much other information, to Bro.
-Robt.
-Walker.
-He quotes the Minute of the Provincial Grand Lodge as follows:-
+1 This date I owe, as so much other information, to Dio.

+quotes the Minute of the Provincial Grand Lodge as follows:-